godotengine/godot-docs/tutorials/scripting/gdscript/warnings/unused_signal.rst

 .. code-block:: none

-    The signal "%s" is declared but never explicitly used in the class.
+    The signal "defeated" is declared but never explicitly used in the class.

 The default warning level for this warning is **Warn**.